 How to Remove Stains From Your Clothes

 Most of us have trouble removing stains from our clothes.
-However, if you take action immediately, they can be easy to remove, as the longer you let the stain be, the tougher it will be to remove.
+However, if you take action immediately, they can be easy to remove.
+The longer you let the stain be, the tougher it will be to remove, so it is important to act quickly.

 When trying to get it off, blot gently.
 Do not rub the stain, as doing so will only make matters worse—especially if you do so with hot water.
 Once that you know how to handle and remove stains from fabric, doing the laundry should no longer be a tedious chore.
 You can still look good without having to buy new clothes!